 You may think of marketing as an icky term, conjuring images of sleazy used car salesmen.
 But modern marketing couldn’t be more different!
 Today, effective marketing is all about authenticity.
 If you’re not coming from a place of authenticity, modern consumers can sense it—and they’ll run for the hills.

 Marketing and sales aren’t difficult OR slimy when you’re selling something valuable that can truly help people.
 When you market a product or service you really believe in, you’re coming from a place of authenticity.
 You’re continuing to help people, just in a different way than you did as a clinical SLP.

 Companies that sell and market AAC devices, thickeners, adaptive equipment, and therapy apps are great places to look for non-clinical work as an SLP!

 - You’ll get to interact with lots of people—great for the social butterflies among us!

 - You’ll continue to help people, by connecting them with valuable goods and services

 - You can probably jump right in to this type of career, receiving any specific training as you go

-- Sales often pays far more than clinical work (especially if you’re a go-getter)
+- Medical sales often pays far more than clinical work (especially if you’re a go-getter)